Dr. Kate Fogarty-Read

 Awards and Honors

-- June 2025 (Applied).
-North American Colleges and Teachers of Agriculture (NACTA) Educator Award.
+- North American Colleges and Teachers of Agriculture.
+NACTA Educator Award 2025

-- October 2020.
-Meritorious Service Award.
-National Association of Extension 4-H Youth Development Professionals (NAE4-HYDP)/Florida Association of Extension 4-H Agents (FAE4-HA).
-Awarded for 15 years of service to Florida 4-H.
+- Meritorious Service Award National Association of Extension 4-H Youth Development Professionals 2020

 -